Distelli/graphql-apigen/README.md

 Generate Java APIs with GraphQL Schemas in order to facilitate "schema first" development.

 This project is sponsored by the [Distelli Platform](http://www.distelli.com/).
+Build and deploy automation tools with audit trails.

 ## NOTE: Work in progress